brandur/sorg/content/nanoglyphs/048-llms.md

 This newsletter is chronically late and inconsistent.
 Don't think that it didn't cross my mind to input a, "In the style of Brandur Leach, write five pages on ..." and fix the problem forever.
 It might even be better than what you're reading right now.

 But again, it doesn't feel right to me.
-If I have one dark prediction about the future, it's that humans will spend outsized effort to push back against endless waves of LLM-generated spam and slop.
+If I have one dark prediction about the future, it's that humans will spend outsized effort to push back against an endless deluge of LLM-generated slop.
 I'll try my best to not be a contributor to the situation.
 Every word written here involved me spending far too much time thinking and fussing over it.

 ---